OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Auxio only has one activity, that being `MainActivity`.
 When adding a new UI, it should be added as a `Fragment` or a `RecyclerView` item depending on the situation.

-Databinding should *always* be used instead of `findViewById`.  `by memberBinding` is used if the binding needs to be a member variable in order to avoid memory leaks.
+Databinding should *always* be used instead of `findViewById`.
+Use `by memberBinding` if the binding needs to be a member variable in order to avoid memory leaks.

 Usually, fragment creation is done in `onCreateView`, and organized into three parts: